Country / Language

 Depending on your policy, accounts receivable insurance usually covers:

-Protecting your business from the bad debts of others
+Protecting your business from bad debts

 Whether through insolvency, default, or political risks, your customer may fail to pay you.